Kate Ellen + Crew

 is a Bay Area native, former teacher and social worker who was called to metalsmithing in 2008.
 What started as a personal expression naturally evolved into a company, and in 2011 she opened the doors to her flagship boutique Crown Nine in the heart of Old Oakland.

 Kate Ellen’s vision for the store centers around creating beauty, inspiration and a welcoming vibe, honoring artists living as artists, and taking good care of people and planet.

 As for her jewelry, her work is intended to look and feel handmade with rich textures that appear like archaeological discoveries dug up from the earth.
 She explores interpreting time honored traditions in jewelry making through her own aesthetic voice.
-Her Bridal and art-jewelry lines are two different forms of the same expression.
+Her Vow and Signature lines are two different forms of the same expression.

 "Jewelry has always been a way to be me in the world.
 The expression is part visual, but mostly it's all in the process of actually making--quiet time at the bench is where I feel most alive.
 I love the fire, the mess, the tools, and ultimately the beauty that emerges from all that."

 is a jewelry junkie/ creative guru/ friendly face.
 She runs the daily operations of the shop, is a great person to consult when looking for the perfect engagement ring, and is just a lovely gal to just have a chat with.
 Her debut collection of jewelry is housed in the showroom; it features weighty/sleek designs that conjure warmth and remembrance.
 She also holds it down like-a-boss at Femme Cartel.

 works closely with Kate Ellen upstairs making jewelry and managing the studio vibes.
 She mastered metalsmithing at Sterling Quest in San Miguel de Allende, Guanajuato Mexico.
 Her debut collection is available in the shop, featuring southwestern inspired motifs, chunky stones, and detailed silversmithing.